 “I would say the biggest difference is purely velocity on the fastball,” he said.
 “I’m watching the movement on the fastball, and I’m watching the break on the breaking ball.
 He’s probably more apt to throw the change up out there now than he had, but he looks he looks a lot the same.”

 Click here to download the new MyTeams App by NBC Sports!
-Receive comprehensive coverage of your teams and stream the Cubs easily on your device.
+Receive comprehensive coverage of your teams and stream Cubs games easily on your device.